mortonfox/shoprite-load-all-to-card/README.md

 ## Introduction

-This is a Chrome extension that adds a "Load All To Card" button under the "All Coupons" tab of the ShopRite [Digital Coupon Center](http://coupons.shoprite.com/main.html).
+This is a Chrome extension that adds a "Load All To Card" button to the ShopRite [Digital Coupon Center](http://coupons.shoprite.com/).
 The Javascript action on this button will click on all the coupons in one shot, adding all of them to the card.